chrismiller7/IDFv3Net/README.md

 # IDFv3Net
-An easy to use library for working with IDFv3 files in C#.NET Board / Panel Files: *.emn
+An easy to use library for working with IDFv3 files in C#.NET.
+This library will handle Board/Panel Files (*.emn) and Library files (*.emp)
-Library files: *.emp

 ##Features
 - Reading and writing IDFv3 formatted files